Creating a Video-Wall with Yodeck

 If you want a higher resolution, you must complete the following procedure to upgrade the device’s firmware.

-WARNING: Ensure you only use this firmware on the Lenkeng LKV373A (it says V3.0 on the bottom of the device).
+WARNING: Ensure you only use this firmware on the Lenkeng LKV373A (it says V3.0 on the bottom).
 Flashing this firmware to another model might break it.
-Generally, this is a risky procedure, so only do this if you have a spare unit to use if this procedure fails.
+This is generally a risky procedure, so only do this if you have a spare unit to use if this procedure fails.

 1. Download the firmware by clicking here.